The History of these Free Japanese Lessons

 I had learned to say a number of basic sentences and had learned more than a thousand Japanese words, but I still didn’t have a good grasp of Japanese grammar.
 I didn’t fully understand the various ways that Japanese people “soften” their sentences to make them sound more humble or friendly.
 I had only a limited idea of the differences between “u” verbs and “ru” verbs or how to conjugate them in plain speech and polite speech.
 I had not been introduced to the passive, the causative or the passive causative verb tenses, in addition to many other details that one needs for a basic understanding of Japanese grammar.

-In addition, those other Japanese audio lessons (after I’d modified them to remove redundant material) allowed me to review material many times without getting bored or even arriving at a sense of diminishing returns.
+In addition, the Japanese audio lessons that I had already completed (after I’d modified them to remove redundant material) allowed me to review material many times without getting bored or even arriving at a sense of diminishing returns.
 Since I could stop playback and take as much time as necessary to formulate my answers, and since I had a transcript to help resolve any questions that came up, I experienced very little frustration and actually found myself looking forward to the lessons (and also to the physical exercise that I usually did while listening to them).

-After completing those other lessons, I wanted to continue Japanese language study.
+At this point I wanted to continue Japanese language study.
 Experience had shown me that I was unlikely to make significant progress unless I used some version of the audio flashcards method, and there didn’t seem to be any other suitable audio courses available.
 So my wife and I began to develop the free Japanese lessons offered here.
-At first, the recordings we made were intended for personal use, but after some time we began to feel that they should be offered to a wider audience.
+At first, the recordings we made were intended for my personal use, but after some time we began to feel that the lessons should be offered to a wider audience.

 These Free Japanese Lessons Address Three Major Barriers to Studying Japanese